Leiknir Reykjavík

 The club's motto is "Pride of Breiðholt".

-The club runs a youth setup in its district for children aged 6–18.
-The club is renowned for playing many homegrown players and developing young players.
-Currently the majority of their players are homegrown.

 Facilities

 The whole Leiknir area is newly renovated and is in excellent condition.
 In 2008 the club opened its new facilities which replaced the old cabin that had served as the club's office and dressing facility since 1987.
 The current facilities are a 700 sq m club house, artificial turf with heat, main stadium and total of 4 practice grounds.
 One practice ground is called Þorsteins-völlur, named on 7 September 2012 in memory of 9-year-old Þorsteinn Björnsson, a former player of the youth department in Leiknir.

 The club has access to a swimming pool and a gymnasium located next to the Leiknir area.